FESTIVAL DETAILS

 Registration Details

-The registration fee is $50 for adults and $25 for students which will provide singers with sheet music, a pencil, part tracks, lunch, and a festival T-shirt, to be worn during the event and the culminating concert, paired with jeans and comfortable shoes.
-The lunch provided can accomodate dietary needs as requested.
+Festival t-shirts from past festivals can be worn, or are new to purchase for $20.
+Festival t-shirts are to be worn during the event and the culminating concert, paired with jeans or black pants and comfortable shoes.
+The lunch provided can accommodate dietary needs as requested.
 High School groups can register through their director by contacting Safonia below.
-Participants are asked to bring a black 3-ring binder or choir folder and a refillable water bottle.
-Registration will be open through April 8th.
+Participants are asked to bring a black 3-ring binder or choir folder and a water bottle.
+Registration will be open February 1st through May 15th.

 Festival Concert